 Han: In this film, Togusa is the most human of all of the members of Section 9.
 If he has any slight enhancements, they are only hinted to and not spoken about.
 He has not been augmented or enhanced in any physical way like the rest of the group.
 Because of this, he has to rely on his wits a bit more since he is not as strong and powerful as the others, especially The Major who is a one of a kind full human-cyborg hybrid.
 Togusa has to rely on his smarts and detective skills, which is why he was brought over from the police department while the rest of the group comes from the military.
 He also has a family consisting of his wife and daughter, so the stakes are different for him.

-Where do you see the film industry being in the next 5 to 10 years both in terms of diversity and content?
+Blast Magazine: Where do you see the film industry headed in the next 5 to 10 years both in terms of diversity and content?